-While dwindling demand has led most automakers to abandon the mainstream midsize coupe market, Honda has reaffirmed its commitment to the segment by launching an all-new Accord Coupe.
-Like the similarly redesigned Accord sedan, the two-door features a pair of fuel-sipping powertrains along with a refined interior, capable handling and ample standard equipment.
+While dwindling demand has led most automakers to abandon the mainstream midsize coupe market, Honda recently reaffirmed its commitment to the segment by launching a new-generation Accord Coupe.
+Like the more practical Accord sedan, the two-door features a pair of fuel-sipping powertrains along with a refined interior, capable handling and ample standard equipment.

 Clothing the larger interior is more stylish sheetmetal characterized by abbreviated front and rear overhangs and a deep character line running along the flanks that reduces the appearance of heft.
 All of the sleek styling aft of front wheels is specific to the coupe, while the hood, grille and lower front fascia are also unique and a bit sportier than their sedan counterparts.